sylvernbrown/azure-ad-2/README.md

 <br />

 <p>
-  10) For demonstration purposes, the user is named Jane Doe.
+  10) For demonstration purposes, the user is named <strong>Jane Doe</strong>.
 However, the specific name is less important; just any username that can be easily remembered for testing purposes will do.
 However, be sure to note the username and password for login purposes later on. <br />
   <br />
 <img src="https://i.imgur.com/G4MblJ7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/> <br />
+<strong><i>Note: "Jane Admin" will be the administrator for the Active Directory system in this demonstration, be sure to write down the administrator and their logon info for future use and configurations.</i></strong>
 </p>
 <br />
 <br />